 Because dolphins rely on their environment to help regulate body temperature, dolphins may find themselves facing the potential risk of becoming overheated if their environment gets too hot.
 So, if they are out of water in a warmer climate, they face the danger of becoming extremely overheated because they are unable to thermoregulate.

 Dolphins can survive out of water for several hours if they are kept wet and in an appropriate temperature, but just how long can they stay underwater until they need to breathe again?

+Even though dolphins can’t breathe underwater, they can still hold their breath for a very long time.
 An average dolphin can hold its breath underwater for eight to ten minutes.
 Some dolphin species can even remain underwater for up to fifteen minutes!
 This gives them the ability to engage in extended dives where they can catch fish and other prey.

 Dolphins’ process for breathing functions very similar to a whale’s.
 Similar to whales, dolphins also have a blowhole that is located at the top of their heads, through which they expel CO2 and remaining air in their lungs.
 When a dolphin needs to take in air, it breaches the surface of the ocean and exhales before taking its next breath.
 During the powerful exhale, dolphins will spray up water at the surface of the ocean, producing what is referred to as a dolphin “spout”.
 When navigating the deep blue in search of marine life, many boat captains will use whale and dolphin spouts to identify species from far away!